smatchcube/smatchcube-website/content/SICP.md

 path: /[home](index.html)/SICP
 ---

 Note: Formatting is still brocken as I'm importing my solutions from my old website.
+Only the first two chapters are finished.

 Here are my owns solutions for the popular <cite>Strucure and Interpretation of Computer Programs</cite> (SICP).